 No matter the scale or circumstances of the alleged offence, every money laundering case is unique.
 However, the important thing to remember is that whether the case involves a business owner who has been accused of laundering the proceeds of crime through their business, an estate agent who has allegedly failed to carry out the necessary due diligence checks when selling a property, or a large company which has failed to prevent the laundering of money through its systems, the allegation of money laundering is a serious one.

 As the authorities are under a great deal of pressure to successfully prosecute money laundering cases, it’s crucial to make sure you get the right legal team on your side at the outset of proceedings.
 At Purcell Parker, our money laundering solicitors have an excellent track record in defending many of these types of cases.
 In circumstances where your professional reputation is at stake, discretion is important and our low-key approach is valued by our clients.
-Although legal aid is rarely an option in money laundering cases, our first meeting with you will always be on a free, no-obligation basis at a time and place of your choosing.
+Although legal aid is rarely an option in money laundering cases, .
 Where possible we will also provide you with a fixed-fee quote for your defence in order to help you plan towards resolving the situation and moving on with your life.

 While you should be under no illusion that being investigated for money laundering will be anything but a difficult process, we will use our plain-English, non-judgemental approach to guide you through interviews and any trial.
 At all times our aim is to secure the best possible outcome for the case against you, whether that means ensuring a case does not go to trial, proving your innocence in court or securing the most lenient possible punishment where a sentence is inevitable.